hiveot/hub/docs/TD Challenges.md

 Use case: human consumers might be interested in some properties, events or actions but not all of them.
 The human consumer should be able to just look at the essential data without being overwhelmed with more advanced ones.
 Some zwave devices have close to 100 properties of which only a handful are useful to the regular consumer.
 How to differentiate them?
     * Note: also check out https://webthings.io/schemas/
     * option1: use the ht vocabulary to indicate basic properties.
 This is not compatible with anything.
     * option2: add to the @context.
-Yeah ...
+Yeah ... in reality still not compatible with anything.
     * option3: start an initiative to combine all existing ontologies into a single world wide accepted ontology, vocabulary and classification of the majority of IoT devices with their properties, events and actions.
-This looks like a lot of work...
+Great idea, ... but erm, this looks like a lot of work, unless you enjoy herding cats as a hobby.
     * Option4: push the problem to the client.
 Maybe use @type to identify which properties are considered important.
 This requires standardization of property @type which doesn't exist.

 20. Can authorization rules (eg required roles) be applied to a TD? [not supported] Use case: Only show allowed actions to a user based on their authorization.
-Workaround: the authz service has actions to control the authorization rules.
-Role support is not part of WoT auth.
+* This is not supported in WoT TD
+* Option 1: Take a 'capabilities' approach.
+Split services in groups with each group allowing a role to use.
+For example, admin vs consumer roles.
+Each group is defined as a service Thing.
+The TD can include a custom field indicating which role a Thing allows.
+* Option 2: The service programmatically tells the authz service which roles can use a Thing it publishes.
+An admin can potentially override this in the authz service.
+* Option 3: Add custom 'allow' and 'deny' fields to each action that lists which roles are allowed/denied invoking an action.

 21. How does a client know if an output or alternative response is received?
 [Ambiguity] Use case: client invokes action and expects an output value.
 The TD describes a form with additionalResponses, for example to report an error.
 The client receives the response as per TD and needs to differentiate somehow between normal and additional responses.
 Section "5.3.4.2.2 Response-related Terms Usage" describes a response name-value pair that can be used, but where is it described?
 How does this fit in the response data?
-* Workaround 1: use on-of as the data schema and describe the output based on a flag.
+* Workaround 1: use one-of as the data schema and describe the output based on a flag.
 This leads to all action outputs to have a dataschema of type one-of.
 This defeats the purpose of additionalResponses as it doesn't use it.
 * Workaround 2: parse the expected output and on failure parse using the schemas from additionalResponses.
 There is no way of telling which one to use until one fails.
 'Try it until it works' is not a specification.
+* Workaround 3: include a 'dataschema' metadata field in the transport that describes the dataschema used in the result.